Do you know you may lose over 50% of traffic if your blog takes more than 3 seconds to load?

 If you want, you can only upload WOFF or WOFF2 format files as these are the newest formats, and most browsers support them.

-Now you need to go back to the font download page and replace the URL in the codes with your font folder location URL.
-In my case, I replaced the mentioned URL with my font URL which is https://staging.riansblog.com/font/
+Now, you need to return to the font download page and replace the URL in the codes with your font folder location URL.
+In my case, I replaced the mentioned URL with my font URL, which is https://staging.riansblog.com/font/

-To add your font URL to the CSS codes, you just need to enter your URL in the ” Customize Folder Prefix” option.
+To add your font URL to the CSS codes, you need to enter your URL using the ” Customize Folder Prefix” option.
 If you enter the URL there, CSS codes will be updated automatically.

-Add Custom CSS To The Child Theme CSS File
+5. Add Custom CSS To the Child Theme CSS File

 Once the URL is updated, copy those pieces of code and add them to your child theme CSS file.
 You can also add those codes in the additional CSS section of your theme if the theme supports it.

 You may also choose to change the name of the Font Family.
-Don’t worry, it won’t change your font.
-It will just differentiate the default google font vs your locally hosted google font.
+Don’t worry, and it won’t change your Font.
+It will just differentiate the default Google font vs your locally hosted Google font.

-Declare Locally Hosted Fonts In Body And Header Tags
+6. Declare Locally Hosted Fonts In Body And Header tags

-Please copy this below piece of code in your child theme or additional CSS section.
-This basically instructs the browser to use your locally hosted font for bodies and headers.
+Please copy the below piece of code to your child’s theme or additional CSS section.
+This instructs the browser to use your locally hosted Font for bodies and headers.

 body {font-family:'Poppins', Arial, sans-serif;}